sparticle999/SpaceCompany/README.md

 # To Do:

-v0.0.2

-- Completed All Goals

-# Future Plans:
+v0.0.4

 - Change storage upgrades costs to use more than one resource

-- Oil is used per second for resource machines
-- Player can change how much charcoal steam engines are using per second
-- Solar panels
-- Steam engines
+# Future Plans (maybe):

 - Rocketfuel
 - Rockets into space
 - Satelites
 - GeoStationary satelites give information/second
 - Explore Moon
 - Space elevator
 - [Change UI from bootstrap to my own]
 - [Donations through paypal]

 # Changelog:

+v0.0.3

+- Removed cap on energy
+- Added Solar Panels
+- Resource Gathering Machine were added that use a constant supply of energy
+- Oil was made a component in building machines
+- Fixed storage costs not changing bug

 v0.0.2
 - Merged Crafting and Resources tabs